linyuxuanlin/Wiki_MkDocs/docs/en/解决Google相册导出时间信息丢失问题.md

-# Solving the problem of lost time information when exporting from Google Photos
+# Resolving the issue of missing time information when exporting from Google Photos

-After exporting from Google Photos using Google Takeout, the time information for many photos is saved as a `.json` file.
-How can we import this information back into the corresponding photos?
+After exporting from Google Photos using Google Takeout, the time information of many photos is saved as a `.json` file.
+How can we import this information back to the corresponding photos?

 Create a new Python file called `update-data.py`: